 Mount Bonnell/Covert Park is generally considered the highest point in the city of Austin (780 feet above sea level) and reveals beautiful views of West Austin, specially Lake Austin.
 It was designated a Recorded Texas Historic Landmark in 1969.
 A short flight of stairs will lead you to the very top where you can get your fill of some breathtaking panoramic views of Austin’s greenery and water.
 Don’t forget to get there early to avoid the crazy joggers and exercise freaks!

-B) Pennybacker bridge and Lake Austin
+Things to do in Austin: Pennybacker bridge and Lake Austin

 b) Blanton Museum of Art

 Keeping the museum theme intact, I now move to our second museum outing at the Blanton museum of Art, on the UT Austin campus.
 Since the second floor was closed for renovation, we could only view the first floor gallery with two exhibits, but both were extremely thought provoking.
 The first was by the internationally renowned Chinese artist Xu Bing (winner of the prestigious MacArthur Foundation“Genius” award) called “Book From The Sky” which is considered one of the most breakout works of art in the post-Mao era.
 This installation is simply a book consisting of reams of pages of characters made up by the artist and is somewhat of a fusion between Mandarin and western characters.
 The method to this madness is that language itself can be twisted and contorted to control the masses and on a more philosophical note, it can also be open to interpretation by the reader.
-The second exhibit was by the famous Spanish artist Francisco de Goya and was titled Goya: Mad Reason- a collection of sketches borrowed from Yale University Art Gallery’s distinguished Arthur Ross Collection.
+The second exhibit was by the famous Spanish artist Francisco de Goya and was titled “Goya: Mad Reason” which is a collection of sketches borrowed from Yale University Art Gallery’s distinguished Arthur Ross Collection.
 Goya’s art reflected his torment and disappointment under the oppressive regime of Ferdinand VII, who with his regressive ideology, had wreaked havoc on free speech, satire and art in early 19th century Spain.
 Goya’s work was a reminder as to how changing political landscapes can influence art and artists in profound ways, similar to what is continuing till this date in so many countries.

 c) Bullock Museum/Texas State History Museum

 There was also a third exhibit and one that was the most moving disturbing and terrifying at the same time, i.e. the meticulous exhibit on the Nazi Propaganda in Germany at the time of the third Reich via posters, books, images and short film clips from the Third Reich era.The rise and fall of the Nazi party, the extreme and manipulative use of propaganda material to persecute Jews and the brainwashing of an entire nation were painstakingly documented and difficult to stomach.
 How the repeated use of lies and half truths, stark symbolism to denounce Jews as evil and Aryan manifestos blinding the economically vulnerable with empty promises, all in the name of making Germany great again, can bring utter ruin and destruction was depicted in the exhibit.
 Photography was prohibited at the request of the exhibitor, who happened to be a holocaust survivor but the images and the propaganda lies will remain forever etched in my mind.
 With the US elections drawing near and the choice of an extremely divisive candidate by a large section of society tired of being economically downtrodden who have misplaced faith in their messiah, I couldn’t help but draw parallels and shuddered at the thought of the rise of this extreme ideology not only in USA but elsewhere where dictatorship and totalitarian regime aim to divide people and persecute minorities.
 A very moving exhibit showing a real threat to democracy and common sense, this one was a real find for the history aficionado in me and very disturbing as well, specially the part where little children were made to wear yellow badges to show their faith (Judaism) and the packing of families away to death in concentration camps.
 I was very shaken by what I saw as I peered into the evil genius of the Fuhrer’s regime and the evil force of propaganda (something continuing to this day and age) to brainwash people.
 In retrospect, I don’t think I will be able to stomach a visit to Auschwitz, the infamous concentration camp where millions of Jewish people met their death by starvation and in gas chambers.
 The exhibit continues up until October, so please stop by if you get a chance.

-F) O. Henry Museum
+d) O. Henry Museum

-G) Zilker Botanical Park/Lady Bird Lake/Umlauf sculpture garden
+Three days in Austin: Zilker Botanical Park/Lady Bird Lake/Umlauf sculpture garden

-Zilker botanical park is to Austinites what Central Park is to New Yorkers, a vast expanse of green and an oxygen artery in the chaos of a concrete jungle.
+Zilker botanical park is to Austinites what Central Park is to New Yorkers: a vast expanse of green and an oxygen artery in the chaos of a concrete jungle.
 Although Austin is nowhere close to being a dense urban sprawl like Manhattan, the park and its many attractions are a big draw to locals and tourists alike.
 You can canoe on the Lady Bird lake (formerly called Town lake) or catch a glimpse of the city skyline from the Town Lake Metropolitan park.
 Better still, spend an afternoon in the shady lily grove amidst the beautiful sculptures donated by Charles Umlauf to the city of Austin in the Umlauf sculpture garden, now celebrating 25 years since its opening to the public.
 A first generation American born to German parents, Umlauf went on to become a world famous sculptor and yet chose Austin as his home.
 His work is breathtaking and involves all kinds of subjects (the diver boy sculpture is modeled after his own son) ranging from saints to refugees to mother and child (the latter being one of his recurring themes).
 The details and emotions captured in these sculptures is amazing.

 This was perhaps our most interesting experience and something very unique to Austin, home to the largest urban colony of bats!
 From March to November, these nocturnals emerge religiously from under the South Congress Ave. bridge, at dusk and after and it is indeed a sight to behold.
 The bridge is the best vantage point to view them and you can get a fantastic view of the city skyscrapers as well as the capitol in the distance, all lit up and shimmering.